piechartssuck/Courses/content/home/hero.md

     text_color_light: true

 cta_note:
-  label: Fall 2020<br>Counseling & Learning Sciences<br>West Virginia University
+  label: Spring 2021<br>Counseling & Learning Sciences<br>West Virginia University
 ---

-**An introductory course in all things program evaluation.**
+**A foundational course in many things data visualization with a focus on structure and the aesthetics.**